rollthecloudinc/quell/README.md

 Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.

-# Introduction

-Meet the chief editor and driving force behind entire the entire publishing experience.

 ![Editor](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/druid_new_design_bw_v4.png)

 Highly inspired by Drupal panels.
 The Druid editor provides a suite of extensible authoring capabilities.